salemine/usamap/README.md

 usamap
 ======

-Create a svg map of the USA using ruby
+Create a colorized svg map of the USA using ruby.
+Plot ranges and colors using FIPS coordinates for US counties.

 ## Installation